AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 ### DescendOrigin

- Ensures that origin isn't parachain but a more complex junction like `{ parachain: 2006, accountId: 0x123aff....ff }`.
+ Ensures that the origin isn't a parachain but a more complex junction like `{ parachain: 2006, accountId: 0x123aff....ff }`.
 If this was omitted, any call would be executed as if it was sent from the *root-only* parachain's sovereign account, and we cannot allow that.

  Some chains might allow direct mapping, where the same account can be controlled on the destination chain as the one that was used to send the instruction on the origin chain.
 Other chains might use the received account Id and the origin parachain Id to derive an entirely new account Id (private account).
 This is not controlled by `Astar` and can differ from parachain to parachain.